-Additionally, the City reports non-major funds within the governmental classification which include the following fund types:
+Additionally, the City reports non-major funds within the governmental type which include the following:

 - Special Revenue Funds account for revenue sources that are legally restricted to expenditures for specific purposes including the City's Special Assessment Fund, Telecommunications Fund, Emergency Communications Fund, and Street Fund. - Capital Projects Funds account for the acquisition and construction of major capital projects other than those being financed by proprietary funds.
-The City's non-major capital projects funds are the Public Safety Facilities Construction Fund, the Transportation Fund, and the Park Development Fund.
+The City's non-major capital projects fund is the Transportation Fund.